linhden2000/Bubl/README.md

 -> In your command prompt/terminal, go into the directory where the expo project is stored in your local machine.
 Then run the command 'expo start'

 -> From  there, scan the qr code and open the project in your expoGo app in your phone.

+-> Once you are finished creating changes (make sure you are in your personal branch).
+Go to Github repo and on the upper tabs, click "Pull requests."
+Then merge your branch, into main branch.